 When we launched The Slacker Project, we said "Small bike brands don't normally do stuff like this.
 It's bold, risky and it might not work.
 But if it does, it might just be the best thing we ever do".
 Chapter by chapter, the Slacker has gone from being a pipedream to a reality.
 And now it's in production...

 The Slacker is a 27.5" wheeled alloy downhill bike, designed specifically to be as fun as possible.
 Build it up as a freeride rig, park bike, it's up to you.

-Slacker frames and full builds will be available to buy in Summer 2022.
+Slacker frames and full builds will be available to buy in Autumn 2022 with frames due in early 2023.
 It will be worth the wait.

 |C||Top Tube (effective)||561.5||588.7||610.4|

 |Rear Shock Mount||Trunnion upper / M8x25mm lower|